 The number of HeatWave nodes required depends on data size and the amount of compression that is achieved when loading data into the HeatWave cluster.
 A HeatWave cluster supports up to 64 nodes.

 Queries are issued from a MySQL client or application that is connected to the MySQL DB System node.
 Clients and applications do not connect to HeatWave directly.
-Queries that meet certain prerequisites are automatically offloaded from the MySQL DB System to HeatWave for accelerated processing.
+Supported queries are automatically offloaded from the MySQL DB System to HeatWave for accelerated processing.
 Results are returned to the MySQL DB System node and to the MySQL client or application that issued the query.
 For more information, see Chapter 6, Running Queries.

 Loading data into HeatWave involves preparing tables on the MySQL

-DB System and executing table load operations.
-Preparing tables
+DB System and executing load commands.
+Preparing tables includes

-The HeatWave Auto Parallel Load utility facilitates the process of preparing and loading tables by automating required steps and optimizing the number of parallel load threads for a faster load.
+The Auto Parallel Load utility facilitates the process of preparing and loading tables by automating required steps and optimizing the number of parallel load threads.
 See Section 4.1, “Auto Parallel Load”.

-When a table is loaded, data is sliced horizontally and distributed among HeatWave nodes.
-Once a table is loaded, changes to the table's data on the MySQL DB System node are automatically propagated to the HeatWave nodes.
+When HeatWave loads a table, the data is shareded and distributed among HeatWave nodes.
+Once a table is loaded, DML operations on the tables are automatically propagated to the HeatWave nodes.
 No user action is required to synchronize data.
 For more information, see Section 4.2, “Change Propagation”.

-After data is loaded and a HeatWave query history has been established by running queries, you can use the HeatWave Advisor to optimize your workload.
-Advisor analyzes your data and query history to provide data placement and string column encoding recommendations.
+After running queries on the data, you can use the HeatWave Advisor to optimize your workload.
+Advisor analyzes your data and query history to provide string column encoding and data placement recommendations.
 See Chapter 8, Workload Optimization using Advisor.